Will fight and win, won’t bow down: Nawab Malik on ED action | Law-Order

 Maharashtra Minority Affairs Minister Nawab Malik, who was on Wednesday arrested in a money laundering probe linked to the activities of the Mumbai underworld, said he won’t bow down.

-"We will fight and win.
-We won't bow down," Malik said waving to waiting media as he stepped out of the ED office in south Mumbai after spending eight hours there.

-Malik was then taken by ED officials in a vehicle for medical check-up, sources said.
+“Will fight and win.
+Won’t bow down,” Malik said waving to waiting media as he stepped out of the ED office in south Mumbai after spending eight hours there.
+“Will expose all,” he said, before being taken by ED officials in a vehicle for medical check-up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)